 You might experience loneliness as a kind of hollowness or emptiness, a vague feeling that something is not right.
-Or you might feel loneliness as an intense isolation, a feeling of being cut off from those you normally have contact with.
+Loneliness is as an intense isolation, a feeling of being cut off from those you normally have contact with.
 Being at Loyola, you might find yourself struggling to find people who have similar values, traditions, or backgrounds, or feeling accepted for who you are.
 Loneliness might be due to missing someone, because they have died or are so far away, or because a relationship has ended.
 Or it might reflect your being physically isolated from people—like if you have moved or are living alone off campus, or in a residence hall far from friends.
 You might even feel lonely when you are surrounded by people but are having difficulty connecting to them.

 Being physically alone is not the only reason people feel lonely.
 There are times when we choose to be alone, or must be alone and are okay with it.
 Of course, all of us feel lonely some of the time.
 It is only when we feel trapped in our loneliness that it becomes a real problem.